liodegar/forecast-weather/README.md

 by using these parameters look for the cityId (Redis cached info), and then the provider API is invoked only by using the cityID.

 - No hard coded values.
 All the config properties are defined in the `application.properties` file

+- The providers are retrieved dynamically (at runtime) by using a factory that creates instances belonging to the SourceProvider hierarchy.

 ## Getting Started